 From his earliest days at Universal Studios to his years with Atlantis Events, Starwood Hotels & Resorts, and later as President of RSVP Vacations, Randle has over 25 years of experience in entertainment, hospitality, and LGBT travel.
 However, he was actually a late bloomer in regard to his wanderlust passions.
 Growing up just outside New Orleans, his family’s idea of adventure was the occasional weekend trip to the Florida panhandle.
 While Pensacola and Panama City are certainly lovely, they didn’t exactly stoke his fire to see more of the world.
-All that changed at the age of 27.
-It was July 1998.
-6:30am.
-The moment his life was forever altered.
-It was hard to understand exactly what was happening in that instant, but the truth would quickly reveal itself: Randle was suffering a massive stroke.
+All that changed at the age of 27 on a July day that would alter his life forever.
+It was hard to understand exactly what was happening in that life-changing moment, but the truth would quickly reveal itself: Randle was suffering a massive stroke.
 Laying in the intensive care unit of Burbank’s St. Joseph Medical Center, he couldn’t believe his travel experiences had been limited to Fort Walton Beach and one lucky trip to Walt Disney World oh so many years ago.
 So the life negotiations began!
 He made a promise to himself that if he recovered, he’d see the world.
 The thought of dying without ever having seen anything much beyond Florida and Southern California, where he currently lived, was just too much to bear.
 So he set two very specific goals that fateful day: to fully recover and then to visit 100 countries before turning 40.
 Ambitious?
 Absolutely.
 But the fire those goals set inside him burned brightly, powering him through the intense physical and speech therapy.
 After a year of recovery, his adventures began.
 He got his passport and set off for Turkey!
 That trip to mystical Istanbul was an eye-opener – so foreign, so completely new – and it started his life on its current wild and wonderful course.
 He’d beaten death.
-And now he’s become one of the most well-traveled people on the planet, having journeyed to all seven continents and 123 countries and counting.
+And now he’s become one of the most well-traveled people on the planet, having journeyed to all seven continents and 124 countries and counting.
 He’s now got his eyes set firmly on visiting EVERY country on the globe!
 To reach Randle, simply email email@example.com.
-Instagram: vacayarandle
+Follow Randle on Insta @ vacayarandle.

 Each VACAYA trip is supported by a group of paid staffers affectionately called “The Vacayans.”
 This warm and friendly mix of gentlemen and ladies are a bit less Star Trek than their name might imply, but they are stars, nonetheless.
 They play the role of the ultimate camp counselors, there to ensure each and every moment of your vacation exceeds expectations.
 We’ll introduce your trip-specific Vacayans online shortly before we depart – giving you a chance to connect with them in advance.
 You’ll then meet them face-to-face on the first day of your trip.
 They’ll be ever present throughout your journey with us – ready to lend a hand in a moment of need, sensing and responding to everything going on around you, and adding to the general merriment (and occasional silliness) that is VACAYA.